pavithrnnnn/ExecWatch/README.md

 # 🛡️ ExecWatch Kernel Module

 A small Linux kernel module that hooks the kernel exec path (via a kprobe) to record process execution events and exposes the recent events via `/proc/execwatch`.
--My First project on Linux Drivers 😅
+- My First project on Linux Drivers 😅

 ## ✨ Why this is useful